7 awkward questions you should ask on a first date — and 3 you really shouldn’t

 This question may seem flattering, but it’s really not.
 It actually just suggests there’s something wrong with being single.
 Or, even worse, something wrong with you.

 “Being single is not a crime,” Ettin said.
-“In fact, it’s a valid life choice that many people desire…[It’s] as if one thinks you’ve been single since the day you came out of the womb.
+“In fact, it’s a valid life choice that many people desire … as if one thinks you’ve been single since the day you came out of the womb.
 The reality is that we never know the other person’s story.”

 It also suggests that being in a relationship is everyone’s ultimate goal, which isn’t necessarily the case.
 Just because someone is unattached, doesn’t mean they are desperate for a relationship, or they are lagging behind everyone else.

-2. DO NOT ask: ‘Do you want kids/want to get married/stay in the area, etc?’
+2. DO NOT ask: ‘Do you want kids/want to get married/stay in the area, etc.?’

 - source